-We are an independent development organization that provides a distinctive Islamic perspectives on economic development and social issues.
+We are an independent development organization that provides a distinctive Islamic perspectives on economic development and social issues as a solutions framework for Africa’s economic, social and environmental challenges.
 We are registered in the republic of Ghana as a non-profit, and our work encompasses a range of advisory, research, policy development and field-building activities to unlock the potential of Islamic finance and private capital to drive inclusive economic growth and development in Africa.
 We set the benchmark on public policy and economic development by drawing together the most innovative thinking available from some of the world’s foremost experts and applying that thinking to the challenges facing Africa.

 Within the general promotion of Islamic Economics and Finance, we put research work at the centre of our efforts, with the goal of better understanding and interpreting trends and structures of social-economic phenomena for the advancement of knowledge.
 Recognizing that a country’s GDP does not tell the whole story about the health of its economy, we promote an alternative economic thought that emphasizes and places the well-being of the individual on centre stage.

 We neither do charity nor depend on it.
 We believe that people of developing countries where we work are capable citizen actors in their own development.
 We therefore act with them, favouring the dignity of citizenship over hand-outs, capacity building over substitution, contribution to public policy over recycled unsuitable models, and working with the economic sector over sterile opposition.